andrewpillar/mgrt/readme.md

 up - already performed revision: 1136214245: Create users table
 ```

 The revision we just performed can be undone by running `mgrt reset`.
-This will perform the `-- mgrt: down` directive on each revision.
+This will read in the contents of the `down.sql` file on each revision we have.

 ```
 $ mgrt reset